AdobeDocs/commerce-frontend-core/src/pages/ui-components/wysiwyg/extension-points.md

 title: WYSIWYG Extension Points
 ---

-This topic goes over the extension points for Magento entities.
+This topic goes over the extension points for entities.
-You can use these connection points to integrate Magento entities into third-party WYSIWYG editors.
+You can use these connection points to integrate entities into third-party WYSIWYG editors.

 See [Add a third-party editor] for instructions on how to add a third-party WYSIWYG editor to Magento.